 We are required to pay tiered royalties of a low to middle single-digit percentage on annual net sales of products related to the Licensed Patents.
-Initially, there were minimum royalties of \$25 thousand per year prior to the first commercial sale of a product or process covered by the Licensed Patents, and a minimum of \$50 thousand per year after the first commercial sale of a product or process covered by the Licensed Patent.
+Initially, there were minimum royalties of \$25,000 per year prior to the first commercial sale of a product or process covered by the Licensed Patents, and a minimum of \$50,000 per year after the first commercial sale of a product or process covered by the Licensed Patent.

 Upon the occurrence of certain milestones, we are also obligated to make payments of up to an additional \$1.55 million in aggregate.
-As of December 31, 2021, no such milestone events had been achieved.
+As of the date of this prospectus, no milestone events had been achieved.